FrankM1/docs/content/concepts/config.md

 ### Logging

-Configure how Ghost should log, for example:
+Configure how Qazana should log, for example:

 ```json
 "logging": {